Himanshu-05/ETG-IMS-Assignment/README.md

 Inventory Management System created under ETG's skill india python for ML/AI internship
 ### This inventory management system emulates the working of an inventory management system in a pharmacy
 This inventory management system project consists of 2 files for adding new products to the inventory and for purchasing products that are available in the inventory.
 It uses a NO-SQL database for storing the product details, namely JSON.
-There are 2 files, record.json and sales.json to indicate the products available in the inventory as well as the total sales made throughout the time the portal was open respectively
+There are 2 files, record.json and sales.json to indicate the products available in the inventory as well as the total sales made respectively.

 ## Add New Products.ipynb
 - Reads the data from record.json and stores it in a python dictionary